-Mr Bai’s 2019 April harvest Bao Zhong has arrived!
-Recently awarded Excellent grade in Bao Zhong competition.
-We think it is as well!
+Family Bai’s 2019 April harvest Bao Zhong has arrived!
+Recently awarded Excellent grade in Bao Zhong competition and Silver Medal at the Royal Agricultural Show Hobart Fine Food Awards.
+We think it is pretty special as well!

 What is Wenshan Bao Zhong?

 Wenshan Bao Zhong is a tea that is light in flavour because it is lightly oxidized at 8-12% which places it closer to green tea.
 However, the oxidization stops the grassy notes of a green tea and creates a strong floral aroma.
 An excellent Bao Zhong has high floral notes and a mild, sweet taste which is distinctive to Taiwan’s Oolongs.
 Carefully processed, this tea family has won awards in Europe for their teas which sell out every year.

 Taiwan Oolongs offer the largest breadth and depth within the Oolong family.
 Wuyi Mountain is the home of Oolong but Taiwan is the world leader in innovative techniques that create unique flavours and aromas.
 Taiwan’s large range of Oolongs is achieved by 3 important steps: 1.level of oxidization, 2. baking, and 3. rolling style.
 Taiwan develops innovative oolong types through respecting and honouring traditional Oolong processes brought to Taiwan from Chinese immigrants.
 Many of Taiwan’s famous and unique Oolongs are available in the Tea Shop Amber Oolong, Oriental Beauty, Alishan Jin Xuan, FB 27

 How to enjoy your tea